mthornton-net/mthornton-net.github.io/_posts/2024-05-07-powershell-custom-list.md

 ## Method One

-First lets address the pros and cons of using this Method:
+This method works universally on most Windows operating systems, but first lets address the pros and cons of using this Method:

 |Pros|Cons|
 |---|---|